Table of Contents

 Decanter centrifuges from these manufacturers are well known for their heavy-duty design and unusually long service lives.

-Although disc centrifuges are more sophisticated in their construction as compared to decanter centrifuges, they are equally durable and long-lasting.
+Although disc centrifuges are more sophisticated in their construction than decanter centrifuges, they are equally durable and long-lasting.
 Again, disc centrifuges manufactured by the established brands are known for their durability.

 As with all mechanical systems, periodic maintenance is another crucial factor to consider during the selection process.
 We have summarized the scope and related expenses for the centrifuges of interest.